scikit-multilearn/scikit-multilearn/docs/source/classify.rst

 Classifying input using scikit-multilearn
 -----------------------------------------

 The easiest way to perform multi-label classification is to transform it to a single-label classification task and then use scikit classifiers for that new job.
-There is a variety of such classifiers available in the ::module::`skmultilearn.problem_transformation` module. ::class::`Binary Relevance` is an example of such approach.
+There is a variety of such classifiers available in the :module:`skmultilearn.problem_transformation` module. :class:`Binary Relevance` is an example of such approach.

 Binary Relevance requires a base classifier to use in the single-label problem.
 It clones a new one for each label and performs per label classification, summing the results together in the end.
 It can be done using scikit-multilearn as follows.